in-async/AdColony-Android-SDK-wiki-ja/Showing-Interstitial-Videos.md

-AdColony interstitial ads are a video ad immediately followed by an end-card (described in more detail in the AdColony Product Overview).
+AdColony interstitial ads are a video ad immediately followed by an end-card.

 ###Instructions###
 Once you've performed the required [[Project Setup]], you can display an AdColony interstitial ad in your app in 3 easy steps: